V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 # Workflow & Software Overview

 Starting out in the [CNC](https://en.wikipedia.org/wiki/Numerical_control) world can be very intimidating, even if you already know about 3D printing (which is a CNC machine, technically).
-However, when broken down into managable pieces it's easy to digest.
-In the world of CNC, workflow and software are instrinitcally linked.
+However, when broken down into manageable pieces it's easy to digest.
+In the world of CNC, workflow and software are intrinsically linked.

 Here, we will describe the different steps in the CNC milling workflow process along with their associated software components/tools.
-The goal is to provide you a better understanding of some of the steps and terminology, which in turn gives you the background to better seek help and explore possibilties.
+The goal is to provide you a better understanding of some of the steps and terminology, which in turn gives you the background to better seek help and explore possibilities.

 ## Overview